-Erie Community College ("ECC") is committed to protecting the confidentiality and security of the personal information we receive and maintain.
-We are writing to inform you of an incident that involves some of your information.
-This notice explains the incident, measures we have taken, and some steps you can take in response.
+At Los Angeles Community College District ("the District"), we recognize the importance of securing and protecting the personal information of our students.
+We recently learned of an information security incident at our Los Angeles City College (001223) campus that involved some of your information.
+This letter explains the incident, measures we have taken, and some steps you can take in response.